Code-Institute-Submissions/webalyzer/README.md

 ## Summary

-Websichanic short for "website mechanic" an idea based on TextMechanic, a site I have used and known a long time.
+Websichanic, short for "website mechanic" based on real world website -TextMechanic, a site I have used and known for a long time.
 A user can manipulate text, like removing empty lines, trim lines and empty spaces.
-Tools like removing dubplicates and adding string(s) before or/and after a line etc. It's a good toolset to have when working with text.
-I wanted to something something similar and based on that idea I came up with websichanic.
-An app that takes an input and gives feedback to the user, a question came to life, to who?
+Tools like removing duplicates and adding string(s) before or/and after a line etc. It's a good toolset to have when working with text.
+I wanted to create something similar and based on "TM" I came up with Websichanic.
+An app that takes an input and gives feedback to the user, a question came to life.

+### For who?

 I asked myself, what's current need based on my current surounding.
 Developers!
-So I set out to build something that could be used by developers that could potientially save them time, as time is limited, we all wouldn't hesitate saving time where possible and Websichanic was born.
+So I set out to build something that could be used by developers that could potientially save devs time.
+Time is limited, we all wouldn't hesitate saving time where possible, thus Websichanic was born.

 ## User Experience (UX)